NLE Choppa – 'Top Shotta' album review

 The newest Memphis rap golden boy, NLE Choppa, has now dropped his debut album after a speedy rise to fame.
 Choppa – aka Bryson Lashun Potts – has been in the eyes of the blogs all 2019 with his frequent fire singles (see the buoyant ‘Camelot’).
 With last year’s mixtape ‘Cottonwood’ – a reference to his childhood street – having gone viral, this debut album represents an attempt to prove Choppa is still the ultimate ‘Top Shotta’.

-Named after the huge tattoo across his torso, this record is full of explosive tracks.
-However, this album is something of a slow burner.
-The first half features a bunch of non-cohesive tunes that come across as subpar compared to NLE Choppa’s piano-led 2019 rap ‘Shoota Flow’.
+Named after the huge tattoo across his torso, this record is full of explosive tracks, though it is also something of a slow burner.
+The first half features a bunch of non-cohesive tunes that are sadly subpar compared to NLE Choppa’s piano-led 2019 hit ‘Shotta Flow’.
 However, ‘Make Em Say’ – with Atlanta rapper Mulatto, the realest female from the South – and the spunky ‘Camelot’ are enough to keep you going.

 The former’s excessive use of hit-hats and those stereotypical trap claps is initially enjoyable, though feels a little forced.
 This raunchy anthem is made for the strip club, but if it wasn’t for Choppa’s ludicrous flow and Mulatto’s cocksure verse, the song would sound stuck in the mid-’00s.
 With a catchy refrain (“We know some good pussy make a n**** say (Oh uh uh oh / Uh uh oh / Uh uh oh / Ah ah)”), ‘Make Em Say’ is only a good trap-twerk song, but could have been so much more.